lpietan/GenoMLizer/README.md

  ## Usage

+GenoMLizer takes in a joint called or merged VCF file with all samples and genotypes in the same file and requires the variants to be annotated with `VEP`.

 -vep process with example
 - datsetCreator - add specifics about allele and cadd variables -commands and args and descriptions